Zardari re-elected PPPP president

 According to the PPP Parliamentarians chief election commissioner for the PPP Parliamentarians Senator Farooq Naek, besides former president Asif Ali Zardari re-elected as president of the PPP Parliamentarians, Farhatullah Babar was re-elected secretary general, Shazia Marri elected information secretary and deputy chairman Senate Salim Mandviwalla elected finance secretary of the party.

-A few days ago, the PPP also held its intra-party election in which PPP Chairman Bilawal Bhutto Zardari was re-elected chairman of the PPP for four years term, Syed Nayyar Hussain Bukhari re-elected secretary general, Faisal Karim Kundi elected secretary information.
+It is pertinent to mention that few days ago, the PPP also held its intra-party election in which PPP Chairman Bilawal Bhutto Zardari was re-elected chairman of the PPP for four years term, Syed Nayyar Hussain Bukhari re-elected secretary general, Faisal Karim Kundi elected secretary information and Rukhsana Bangash elected finance secretary of the party.